paboAYUSHI/90daysOfCODE/README.md

       * widely used as waiting lists for a single shared resource like printer, disk, CPU.
       * used in asynchronous transfer of data
       * used as buffers in most of the applications like MP3 media player, CD player, etc.
+      The dequeue stands for Double Ended Queue.
+In the queue, the insertion takes place from one end while the deletion takes place from another end.
+The end at which the insertion occurs is known as the rear end whereas the end at which the deletion occurs is known as front end.
+      Deque is a linear data structure in which the insertion and deletion operations are performed from both ends.
+We can say that deque is a generalized version of the queue
    ## linked lists
       memory is not stored contiguosly
       these are divided into 2 types ... first is a pointer where the address to another linked list is stored and second is the data/info part whwre the value of that block is stored